 - The hep C virus RNA test, which can tell if you have a current infection

-It is important to follow up with your doctor about these tests after they are performed.
+It is important to follow up with your healthcare professional about these tests after they are performed.

 Key hep C terms

 Hepatitis C includes several distinct genotypes, or genetic strains of the virus.
-Your doctor will take your viral genotype into consideration when deciding what treatment to offer you, the dosage of your medications, and how long the treatment will last.
+Your healthcare professional will take your viral genotype into consideration when deciding what treatment to offer you, the dosage of your medications, and how long the treatment will last.

 There are 6 known major genotypes and more than 50 subtypes of hepatitis C. In the United States, genotype 1 is most common.

-“Cured” means that hep C is no longer detectable in your blood 3 months after you finish your hep C treatment.
-Twelve weeks after you complete your treatment, your doctor will do a blood test to determine if the hep C virus can still be detected.
+"Cured" means that no hep C virus can be found in your blood 3 months after you finish your hep C treatment.
+12 weeks after you complete your treatment, your healthcare professional will do a blood test to determine if the hep C virus can still be detected.

 Chronic hepatitis C can lead to scarring of the liver (sometimes called “cirrhosis”).
 In patients with cirrhosis, scar tissue replaces healthy tissue.

 Cirrhosis can progress so slowly that people feel no symptoms for years, until damage to the liver has begun to take place.
 Some visible signs of cirrhosis are red palms, small spider-like veins on your face or body, and fluid in your abdomen (gut area).
-Approximately 10-20% of people will develop cirrhosis as a result of their hepatitis C infection over a period of 20 to 30 years.
-Your doctor will consider whether you have cirrhosis when determining what treatment options are appropriate for you.
+Approximately 5-25% of people with hep C will develop cirrhosis within 10-20 years.
+Your healthcare professional will consider whether you have cirrhosis when determining what treatment options are appropriate for you.

 - Chronic hep C is when the infection is long-term or lasts more than 6 months

-- About 75-85% of people who get infected with hep C develop a chronic infection, which can last a lifetime
+- More than half of people who become infected with hep C will develop chronic infection